 Stage 6: Stress

 Your partner starts to worry about you.
-Your friends would say something but you haven’t seen them for months.
-After weeks of not sleeping properly, teachers find themselves on the brink of a breakdown – only they don’t know what this feels like so don’t recognise it for what it is.
+Your friends would say something, but you haven’t seen them for months.
+After weeks of not sleeping properly, teachers find themselves on the brink of a breakdown – only they don’t know what this feels like, so they don’t recognise it for what it is.
 They will eventually, but by then, it’s too late.

 They will still tell people they are fine because they don’t really know what to say.
 Some teachers will seek advice immediately form the doctor and will inevitably burst into tears in front of them.
 The doctor will sign them off for two weeks.

 In some cases, this is enough for a teacher to realise that they need to leave their school and do so the following term.
 Others however, will struggle.
 The damage has been done and it’s hard to come back from that.
 They may have longer periods off with depression and anxiety.
 They may never come back to teaching or go on supply for a while.
 Others stay for a few more years.
 They just about cope but they are extremely miserable.

 Stage 6 is tough.
 Really tough.
 There are so many decisions teachers must make.
 Not just for themselves but for their family too.
 One of the immediate emotions experienced by teachers, after going through this whole process, is guilt and sadness.
 You feel bad because you have (wrongly) labelled yourself as a failure.
 You can’t cope with the job you always wanted to do.
 You’ve let the pupils down.
 You’ve let your colleagues down.
 Your finances are taking a hit.

 Teachers start to feel bad about everything.
 They forget it wasn’t their fault.
 It’s really not – remember Stage 1?
 Your emotions overpower you.
 Teachers find it hard to think about anything else now.
 It has consumed them.
 It’s emotionally draining.
 You can’t see a positive future.
 Not yet anyway.